MicrosoftDocs/azure-docs/articles/analysis-services/analysis-services-scale-out.md

 Regardless of the number of query replicas you have in a query pool, processing workloads are not distributed among query replicas.
 The primary server serves as the processing server.
 Query replicas serve only queries against the model databases synchronized between the primary server and each replica in the query pool.

 When scaling out, it can take up to five minutes for new query replicas to be incrementally added to the query pool.
 When all new query replicas are up and running, new client connections are load balanced across  resources in the query pool.
 Existing client connections are not changed from the resource they are currently connected to.
 When scaling in, any existing client connections to a query pool resource that is being removed from the query pool are terminated.
-Clients are reconnected to a remaining query pool resource when the scale-in operation has completed, which can take up to five minutes.
+Clients can reconnect to a remaining query pool resource.

 ## How it works